panique/mini/README.md

 ## You like what you see ?

-Then please also check out:
+Then please also have a look on ...

-1. My other project **php-login**, a collection of 4 similar login scripts for PHP, from a super-simple one-file script with a SQLite one-file to a highly professional MVC frameworks solution.
+... my other project **php-login**, a collection of 4 similar login scripts for PHP, from a super-simple one-file script with a SQLite one-file to a highly professional MVC frameworks solution.
 All scripts use the most advanced hashing algorithms possible in PHP, exactly like the PHP core developers want you to use them.